mathias-goebel/mathias-goebel.github.io/2019-10-net/slides.md

 ### Edition

 + of course we need labels aside the nodes <!-- .element: class="fragment" -->
++ and do it more interactive in general <!-- .element: class="fragment" -->
 + include the visualization into the template <!-- .element: class="fragment" -->
 + links and references to the pages/index <!-- .element: class="fragment" -->